 Yeah.
-And yeah, it's outrageous that they restricted to that.
-So we, as soon as they did impose that limit, which was several years ago, we ditched them straight away.
-We said we're not having we're not having the salaries of our experienced osteopath dictated by an insurance company.
-It just wants to get the cheapest they possibly can.
+And yeah, it's outrageous that they restrict it to that.
+As soon as they did impose that limit, which was several years ago, we ditched them straight away.
+We said we're not having the salaries of our experienced osteopaths dictated by an insurance company that just wants to get the cheapest they possibly can.

 No, I agree.

 Darcy says we shouldn't confuse giving value and helping the patient with a rigid time slot.
 It's absurd that say for example, a simple facet joint strain, which requires probably 15 minutes of actual treatment that you give 45 minutes.
-That's the Diagnostic and Treatment skill patients pay for.
-Not the time you go to a consultant surgeon for joint injection and that's 150 pound plus for 10 minutes and a cup of coffee.
+It's the diagnostic and treatment skill patients pay for, not the time.
+You go to a consultant surgeon for a joint injection and that's 150 pound plus for 10 minutes and a cup of coffee.
 Yeah.
-And I think ISN'T IT WAS IT units firm often reminding me that you don't sort of say with your dentist?
-Well, I paid for an hour.
+And I think is it you that's often reminding me that you don't sort of say with your dentist, well, I paid for an hour.
 I want an hour's drilling.

 Yeah.
-Can you drill a bit longer please because there's a lot of patient education in this good communication, I think in terms of explaining to patients that we're not going to we're not going to wrestle everything around for an hour because you don't need it.
-Yeah.
-So what else have you got for us today?
-Then really what so what can you do which is good and ethical and helps both Patient and practitioner?
+Can you drill a bit longer please?

+There's a lot of patient education in this, good communication, I think in terms of explaining to patients that we're not going to wrestle everything around for an hour because you don't need it.
+So what else have you got for us today then, Gilly, really what so what can you do which is good and ethical and helps both Patient and practitioner?

-Well, I'm really, really keen on giving A really good treatment plan on fire I find so many times this isn't happening and the patient's left to go.
-So I would say, you know, if you don't do that as a, as a regular thing in clinic, when you have a new patient, then try to start bringing that into practice, because it's going to mean that you're giving them such fantastic service and value that they will recommend you on and on.
-They won't be left feeling.
-You know, what do I do now?
+Well, I'm really, really keen on giving a really good treatment plan, I find so many times this isn't happening and the patient's left to go.
+So I would say, you know, if you don't do that as a regular thing in clinic, when you have a new patient, then try to start bringing that into practice, because it's going to mean that you're giving them such fantastic service and value that they will recommend you on and on.
+They won't be left feeling, you know, what do I do now?
 Who do I go to?
-I've had that, you know, sort of friend of mine rang me back and said, I've got a slipped disc.
-She's told me and it'd be good idea to come back again another time, but she never booked me in.
+I've had that, you know, a friend of mine rang me back and said, I've got a slipped disc, she's told me, and it'd be good idea to come back again another time, but she never booked me in.
 What should I do now?
 I'm not quite sure.
-Shall I go to the DP and get an MRI or what?
-Where should I go?
-And what does it Cairo do?
-Should I go and see a Cairo instead.
-And it's just like, they were so confused.
-She couldn't remember what she was told because she was in so much pain at the time.
-So she needed holding and supporting and guiding and to see what the journey was going forward so she could get assaulted.
+Shall I go to the GP and get an MRI or where should I go?
+And what does a chiro do?
+Should I go and see a chiro instead?
+And it's just like, she was so confused.
+She couldn't remember what she was supposed to do about getting the inflammation down.
+She couldn't remember what she was told, because she was in so much pain at the time.
+So she needed holding and supporting and guiding and to see what the journey was going forward so she could get sorted.
 And three months later, she's still on high level painkillers and crying.

 Half of my audience are saying yes, send her to a chiropractor.
-That's all the chiropractors across.
+That's all the chiropractors, of course.